 Suspension due to economic reasons

-In addition to the general requirements mentioned above, the preventive crisis procedure must be observed prior to a suspension for reasons of force majeure or due to economic or technological reasons, or both, that affects a certain quantity of employees.
+In addition to the general requirements mentioned above, the preventive crisis procedure must be observed prior to a suspension for reasons of force majeure or due to economic or technological reasons, or both, that affect a certain quantity of employees.
 In the case of suspensions based on the lack or reduction of work not attributable to the employer, or force majeure, agreed individually or collectively and approved by the enforcement authority, the monetary allowances paid as compensation for such suspensions of work are not considered to be part of the employee’s salary (except for the contribution to the healthcare and medical insurance providers).